statikbe/repair-map/README.md

 ## Publishing on NPM

+First, run `yarn build` to build this package as a library.

 To publish this package to the NPM registry, make sure you are logged in with statikbe credentials (see 1pw) using `npm login`, then run `npx np --no-2fa`.
 Respect the [semantic versioning](https://semver.org/) guidelines when doing so!